 BMW i8 Coupe (2014-2020) reliability & safety

 Despite the advanced nature of the i8’s chassis and engine, we’ve not heard of any reliability problems with the car.
-The 1.5-litre turbo petrol engine is shared with sister brand MINI, and although it’s in a higher state of tune than in the small British hatchback, it’s a reliable unit.
+The 1.5-litre turbocharged petrol engine is shared with sister brand MINI, and although it’s in a higher state of tune than in the small British-built hatchback, it’s a reliable unit.

-BMW didn’t perform too well in our sister title Auto Express’ Driver Power owner-satisfaction survey, taking 25th out of 30 brands, but the i8 takes much from more conventional cars such as the 3 Series so, where possible, it uses tried-and-tested technology.
+BMW didn’t perform too well in our sister title Auto Express’ Driver Power owner-satisfaction survey in 2018, finishing 25th out of 30 brands, but the i8 takes much from more conventional cars such as the 3 Series so, where possible, it uses tried-and-tested technology.

 Euro NCAP hasn’t crash-tested the BMW i8, but due to that strong carbon safety cell, the car should offer plenty of protection in a crash.
 There are a lot of safety measures fitted to hopefully stop that happening.
 Stability control and anti-lock brakes are standard, while the £5,100 laser headlights improve visibility at night.

 The standard Driving Assistant package adds Approach Control Warning to help avoid collisions, high-beam assistance, a rear-view camera and speed-limit info.
 There’s also pedestrian detection and, for £85, an eDrive sound emitter that warns pedestrians you’re approaching in towns and cities by emitting a noise.